We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 Ensure everyone understands how the escalation process works.

 That doesn’t mean writing a quick Slack message about it and hoping everyone will remember.
 It means really taking the time to demo what it looks like in action and explaining why it’s important.
+It also involves making it easy for them to identify complex tickets.

 The methods you use depend on many factors, including the size of your team, the typical volume of information they deal with daily, the signal-to-noise ratio of that information, and the processes you have in place to keep the team updated.

-Enhancing escalation with ChatGPT
+Enhancing escalations with ChatGPT

 The Zendesk ChatGPT automation offers a few features that could streamline the escalation process even more by:

 Extracting relevant information from tickets and storing it in a ticket field.
+This is especially helpful when working on more complex tickets.

 Optimize your escalation system with Swifteq